Formatting Image - Ignore Formatting Image - Ignore

 Words for Grandmother and Grandfather in Korean

-Noona ➔ Big sister (only used by young men to address an older female that they are close to)
+Noona ➔ Big sister (used by young men to address an older female that they are close to)

 Unnie ➔ Big sister (used by young women to address an older female)